-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Carer Recognition Act 2010 A Practical Guide for Working with Carers of People with a Mental Illness Mental Health Carers Australia - Carer Inclusive Practice Mental Health Statement of Rights and Responsibilities of Carers and Support Persons
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-- Your organisation could also consider the role of a nominee in the Participants life for more information, see the NDIS Nominee Operational Guidelines - It is important to note that not all carers will identify, or describe themselves, as carers, or want to be referred to as carers, but supporting them in their role is just as important.
+- Carer Recognition Act 2010 - A Practical Guide for Working With Carers of People With a Mental Illness - Mental Health Carers Australia Carer Inclusive Practice - Mental Health Statement of Rights and Responsibilities of Carers and Support Persons - Your organisation could also consider the role of a nominee in the participants life for more information, see the NDIS Nominee Operational Guidelines - It is important to note that not all carers will identify, or describe themselves, as carers, or want to be referred to as carers, but supporting them in their role is just as important.
 For support for families and carers, see the Carer Gateway.